Eggs are a dietary staple in most parts of the world.

 However, eggs are also a major contributor to choline in the American diet.

-So the question is…are eggs good for the prostate or not?
-This article will discuss the link between eggs and prostate cancer risk.
+This article will explore the current understanding and ongoing research regarding the potential link between eggs and prostate cancer risk.

 Do eggs cause prostate cancer?